-The Department of Radiation Medicine residency program currently has four residents in training (two to join in July 2017) and nine faculty physicians.
+The Department of Radiation Medicine residency program currently has six residents in training and 12 faculty physicians.
 See a complete list of our current residents and faculty.

 Everyone can find something fun to do in Western New York!
 Local highlights include:

-- RPCI events such as The Ride for Roswell and Tree of Hope
+- Roswell Park events such as The Ride for Roswell and Tree of Hope

 - Canalside concert series in downtown Buffalo